 A seafood boil is, first and foremost, a social event, a gathering of friends and family to celebrate and luxuriate in succulent shellfish.
 In coastal areas, seafood boils are held on Memorial day to herald the start of summer and they’re held on Labor Day to wish summer a fond farewell.
 Optimally, they’re held on the beach where the heady aroma of briny seawater mingles with the smoke from the fire surrounding a large cauldron or stockpot of boiling water (or beer) in which the bounty of the sea is prepared.

 Regional variations not only dictate what shellfish is prepared, but the spices and nuances that give that region its culinary personality.
-The seafood of choices in New England are clams and oysters served with Portuguese sausage.
+The seafood of choices in New England are clams, lobster and oysters served with Portuguese sausage.
 In Georgia and in the “Low Country” of South Carolina, it’s shrimp and smoked sausage while Louisiana seafood lovers prefer the triumvirate of crabs, crawfish and andouille sausage.
 Blue crab, Chincoteague oysters and clams are all the rage along the estuaries of Chesapeake Bay.

 There is no one standard “recipe” for a seafood boil.
 Chefs and cooks have freelanced for generations, tweaking local variations with a pinch of this or a dash of that but never deviating too far from tradition.
 At its basics, a seafood boil is little more than seafood, water (or beer) and spices.
 The seafood is typically boiled whole and if you’re fortunate enough to experience it along the coast, extricated from the net or trap and tossed directly into a boiling pot.
-There is nothing like the just-caught flavors and brininess of fresh seafood!
+There is nothing like the just-caught flavors and brininess of fresh seafood.

 The menu invites you to “get dirty by the pound” offering at market price all the seafood it takes to sate expats from coast to coast.
-Blue crab, clams, mussels, crawfish, scallops, shrimp, rock shrimp, Dungeness crab, snow crab legs, Alaskan king crab legs, crab claws and even lobster are available.
+Blue crab, clams, mussels, crawfish, scallops, shrimp, rock shrimp, Dungeness crab, snow crab legs, Alaskan king crab legs, crab claws and even lobster just might be available.
 While you’re free to mix and match to your heart’s content, it’s got to be in full pound increments.
 You can’t, for example, order a quarter pound of rock shrimp, a half pound of crab claws and three-quarter pounds of mussels.

 After you’ve selected your seafood of choice, you’ll be asked to pick a spice flavor and degree of spiciness.
 The spice accents include garlic butter, lemon pepper, Cajun and “Down N Dirty” if you want it all.
 Spice levels range from none (garlic butter) to mild, medium and hot.
 Your server will explain the process in as much detail as you need.
 After your inaugural visit you’ll have the routine down pat.